jmrgibson/tntw/README.md

 - shift+lclick to toggle-select, ctrl+lclick to multi-select
 - Right click to set unit waypoint while selected
 - Units should move towards waypoint, and then transition to idle once they arrive
-- A unit can be a position on the map, or another unit (in which case it will follow it around)
+- A waypoint can be a position on the map, or another unit (in which case it will follow it around)
 - double click actions perform the fast/run version of action
 - "S" to stop unit
 - "R" to toggle run/walk